cjijcb/partdec/README.md

 ## Contributing
 Contributions are welcome from anyone interested in helping improve partdec.
 If you’d like to contribute:

-* Create a [GitHub pull request](https://github.com/cjijcb/partdec/pulls) if you find any bugs, and provide clear descriptions.
+* Create a [GitHub pull request](https://github.com/cjijcb/partdec/pulls): fork the repository, make your changes, and submit a pull request.

-* Create a [GitHub issue](https://github.com/cjijcb/partdec/issues) to discuss improvement suggestions.
+* Create a [GitHub issue](https://github.com/cjijcb/partdec/issues): report bugs, suggest features, or start discussions.

 ## License
 Copyright (C) 2024 Carlo Jay I. Jacaba